JasonLeonnn/paygard/README.md

 **Paygard** is a Go-based backend system for **financial transaction monitoring and anomaly detection**, designed like a production-ready fintech system.
 It features real-time metrics, alerts, and visual dashboards with Prometheus and Grafana.

+## 💡 Motivation

+I wanted to understand how production backends handle real-time monitoring and alerting, while creating a scalable Go backend system.
+Financial fraud detection seemed like a concrete domain to explore statistical anomaly detection with meaningful observability.

+---

 ## 🚀 Features

 ### Core